 Primary school admissions processes for state schools and private schools are different.
 At The Elms, we welcome registrations for primary school places all year round, though we encourage you to apply for a school place as early as possible to ensure availability.

-The best way to get a true feel for a school is to visit in person either at an Open Day or by arranging a personal tour.
+The best way to get a true feel for a school is to visit in person either on a personal tour.
 When exploring schools, make sure you tour all areas, see lessons in action and speak with pupils and staff, to experience school-life in full.